raylinsoriano/NLP_project/README.md

 ## Modeling
 <img src="images/model_iterations.png"><br>

+We used accuracy and precision as our two key metrics to evaluate our models.
+In particular, we focused on increasing the precision score.
+We want our model to correctly identify true emotions within each class while minimizing the false positives.
+For our baseline model, we used a CountVectorizer and a Multinomial Naive Bayes, which gave us 67% in accuracy and 65 in precision.
+We then moved to using Tf-Idf Vectorizer with the rest of the four models.
+As an effort to increase our key metric’s score, we tried out different tuning options on logistic regression, random forest, and XGBoost.
+At the end of our iteration process, we could not increase our accuracy and precision scores.

+As shown on the table, logistic regression produced the lowest accuracy and precision score while Multinomial Naive Bayes produced the highest precision score.

 ## Final Model
 <img src="images/final_model_schema.png"><br>
 * Before modeling, the tweets were preprocessed.
 First, a TweetTokenizer was implemented to split the tweet text into words while keeping hashtags and handles intact.